nathro/AutoTransform/MANAGE_CHANGES.md

 ### **Invoking Management**

-Management is invoked using `autotransform manage <path_to_manager_file>`.
-If you use Github, you can see an example workflow at `data/workflows/autotransform_manager.yml` that shows how to use Github actions for automating manager runs.
+Management is invoked using `autotransform manage --path=<path_to_manager_file>`.
+If the path option is left off, it will default to assuming the manager is located at `autotransform/manager.json`.
+If you use Github, you can see an example workflow at `examples/workflows/autotransform.manage.yml` that shows how to use Github actions for automating manager runs.
 If you do not use Github, you can set up a cron job on your organization's infrastructure to invoke the script on a schedule.

-As a note, if using GithubActions, the github_token used must have admin access to the repo to trigger further github actions.
+As a note, if using GithubActions, the github_token used must have admin access to the repo to trigger further Github actions.

+### **Updating your Manager**

+`autotransform --manager --update` can be run to update your existing manager information.
+Leave off the `--update` option to view the existing manager.